realpython/materials/weather-app/README.md

 To run this CLI app, you need a modern installation of [Python](https://www.python.org/) >= 3.6.

 **Note:** This app was developed on macOS for the [Zsh](https://www.zsh.org) shell.
 Your mileage with some of the color display and emojis may vary depending on your setup.
-On Windows, [PowerShell](https://docs.microsoft.com/en-us/powershell/) displays the formatting reasonably well.
+On Windows, [PowerShell](https://docs.microsoft.com/en-us/powershell/) on [Windows Terminal](https://github.com/microsoft/terminal) displays the formatting reasonably well.

 You also need an [API key for OpenWeather's API](https://openweathermap.org/appid).
 After signing up and generating your API key, add it to the `secrets.ini` config file: